Manny Alexander: San Diego Padres

-He started the 2005 season in the minor leagues before he was traded by the Rangers on August 31 to the San Diego Padres for minor leaguer Juan Jimenez.
+Alexander played the 2005 season in the minor leagues, before being traded by the Rangers to the San Diego Padres, on August 31, in exchange for minor leaguer Juan Jimenez.

 Alexander appeared in 11 games with San Diego in 2005, hitting just .111 (2-for-18) with a double, playing each infield position at least once.
 He was released at the end of the season, but re-signed less than a month later.

 In 2006, Alexander reported late to spring training with the Padres due to visa problems in the Dominican Republic.
 Upon joining the team, he was optioned to San Diego's Triple-A affiliate, the Portland Beavers.
 He split the 2006 season between Portland and San Diego, but was released by the Padres on October 12, 2006.

 In 2007, Alexander attended spring training with the Padres, but did not make the major league club.
 Assigned to Triple-A Portland for the third straight season, he played just 7 games before being released.

 Washington Nationals

-He then signed a minor league deal with the Washington Nationals playing for their Triple-A affiliate, the Columbus Clippers.
-Alexander became a minor league free agent at the end of the season.
-In an eleven-season career, Alexander has posted a .231 batting average with 15 home runs and 115 RBI in 594 games played with six teams.
+After being released by the Padres, Alexander signed a minor league deal with the Washington Nationals, playing for their Triple-A affiliate, the Columbus Clippers.
+He became a minor league free agent at the end of the season.

+Totals

+In an eleven-season career, Alexander posted a .231 batting average with 15 home runs and 115 RBI in 594 games played with six teams.